Quantum dynamics of monitored free fermions: Evolution of quantum correlations and scaling at measurement-induced phase transition: Measurement-induced transition via quantum dynamics

 On the opposite side of the transition, $\gamma > \gamma_c$, where the bulk is localized, the mixing between channels only happens for system sizes smaller than the localization length, $L \lesssim \xi_{\text{loc}}$.
 A larger system, with $L \gg \xi_{\text{loc}}$, essentially decouples into independent systems of size $\xi_{\text{loc}}$.
 As a result, the quasi-one-dimensional localization length (or, equivalently, purification time) $T^{\ast}$ becomes $T^{\ast}\sim\xi_{\text{loc}} /v$ and thus independent of the system size $L$.

 Finally, at the transition point, $\gamma=\gamma_c$, the system is scale-invariant.
 The only length scale characterizing such a critical system is the system size $L$ itself, and only it can determine the purification time scale.
 Thus, $v T^{\ast}(L)\sim L$ at the transition point.
+In the context of finite-size-scaling analysis of Anderson transitions, the dimensionless constant that is a counterpart of our ratio $v T^{\ast}(L) / L$ at the transition point is conventionally denoted by $\Lambda_c \equiv \Gamma_c^{-1}$ \cite{Kramer2010finite-size,Slevin1997Anderson,Slevin2014critical}.

 Summarizing the results of this analysis, we have for the scaling of $T^{\ast}$ with the system size $L$ (at sufficiently large $L$)

 In the vicinity of the transition point, one can further specify the behavior of $T^{\ast}(L, \gamma)$ by using the following scaling considerations.
 The system near criticality is characterized by a length scale---the localization length $\xi_{\rm loc}$ for $\gamma > \gamma_c$ or the correlation length $\xi_{\rm corr}$ for $\gamma < \gamma_c$---which diverges at criticality as $\xi_{\rm loc}, \ \xi_{\rm corr} \sim |\gamma - \gamma_c|^{-\nu}$.
 Since microscopic length scales should not be important near criticality, the dimensionless ratio of the two lengths $v T^{\ast}(L,\gamma)/L$ should depend on $L$ and $\gamma$ via the dimensionless ratio $L/\xi_{\rm loc}$ or $L/\xi_{\rm corr}$: